RythenGlyth/EbookDownloader/README.md

 ### Windows
 1. Download `unifont-15.0.01.ttf` from http://www.unifoundry.com/pub/unifont/unifont-15.0.01/font-builds/unifont-15.0.01.ttf and put it in the project root
 1. Install `ffmpeg` and put the ffmpeg executable (named as `ffmpeg`) in the project root or add it to your path environment variable, if you need help you can follow [this](https://phoenixnap.com/kb/ffmpeg-windows) tutorial
+1. Install `mutool` and put the mutool executable (named as `mutool`) in the project root or add it to your path environment variable, you can find the most recent builds [here](https://mupdf.com/releases).
+Search for releases with `windows`. (only required for book2look and cornelsen.ch)
 1. Install `nodejs` and `npm` if you haven't already, you can find help [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
 1. Run `npm install`
 1. Optionally install `image magick` and put the magick executable (named as `magick`) in the project root or add it to your path environment variable (required only for cornelsen "old method")

 ### Linux
 1. Run `wget "http://www.unifoundry.com/pub/unifont/unifont-15.0.01/font-builds/unifont-15.0.01.ttf"`
-1. Install packages `ffmpeg`, `nodejs` and optionally `imagemagick` (required only for cornelsen "old method") with your favorite package manager
+1. Install packages `ffmpeg`, `nodejs`, `mutool`/`mupdf-tools`/`mupdf`  (required for book2look and cornelsen.ch) and optionally `imagemagick` (required only for cornelsen "old method") with your favorite package manager
 1. Run `npm install`

 ## Running